ISISComputingGroup/ibex_developers_manual/Understanding-Java-Licensing.md

 JRockit is an alternative JVM for Oracle middleware applications.
 The JRockit JDK is a development toolkit for creating applications which use the JRockit JVM.
 At the present time (March 2017), IBEX does not use JRockit.<br>
 **Note:** JRockit JDK is free to use.
 However, applications developed using the JRockit JDK may attract a run-time license fee.
 Therefore, we should not use JRockit in IBEX.

-With the exception of those features designated as [Commercial Features](#noteCommFeat) (see below), Java SE can be used for free internally to run applications and may be redistributed in accordance with the [Oracle Binary Code License Agreement for the JAVA SE Platform Products](http://www.oracle.com/technetwork/java/javase/documentation/otn-bcl-02april2013-1966219.pdf) (the “Java BCLA”) - this version of the JAVA BCLA dates from 02-April-2013.
+With the exception of those features designated as [Commercial Features](#noteCommFeat), Java SE can be used for free internally to run applications and may be redistributed in accordance with the [Oracle Binary Code License Agreement for the JAVA SE Platform Products](http://www.oracle.com/technetwork/java/javase/documentation/otn-bcl-02april2013-1966219.pdf) (the “Java BCLA”) - this version of the JAVA BCLA dates from 02-April-2013.

 ### Oracle Java SE Advanced & Oracle Java SE Advanced Desktop Product Edition